GLG vs. Catalant vs. Expert Networks (2026): Which Consulting Platform Is Right?

 - Corporate development, post-merger integration, go-to-market

-The honest summary: if you're an investment firm or large enterprise running ongoing research, GLG is the market standard for a reason.
-If you're running a specific project and need someone to do the work — not just talk about it — Catalant is a better fit.
+The honest summary: if you’re an investment firm or large enterprise running ongoing research, GLG is the market standard for a reason.
+If you’re running a specific project and need someone to do the work — not just talk about it — Catalant is a better fit.
 Many large organizations use both.
+The decision usually comes down to whether you need a conversation or a deliverable.

 Also worth considering